lamini-ai/vllm/lamini/README.md

 ```

 If you run into a vLLM image size error, you can disable the wheel check with `--build-arg RUN_WHEEL_CHECK=false` and run the build command again.

+If you run into a `ERROR: failed to solve: ResourceExhausted` error, ...
+(TBD, still being debugged)

 <details>
 <summary>Push the image to Docker Hub</summary>